fredo838/tensorflow_serving_lite/README.md

  - `server_rust_fastest`, written in `Rust`, with depencies `Rocket` and `tflitec`

 which all serve a `MobileNet`.
-If we deploy them to `GCP`'s `Cloud Run`, we see that a request to each of them takes a different amount of time to complete:
+If we deploy them to `GCP`'s `Cloud Run`, we see that a request to each of them takes a different amount of time to complete if we are calling them from a "Cold Start", aka the microservice has not been called for >15 minutes:
 ```
 Call to server_python_slow  took 47034.02 ms
 Call to server_rust_fastest took 1397.38 ms